 PRACTICAL TIPS TO AVOID A NASHVILLE DUI

 3. Do not drive carelessly.
 Simply put, if you do not give law enforcement a reason to pull you over, you do not have to worry about a drunk driving arrest.
 If you have been out drinking for a night and decide to drive home make sure to pay attention to posted speed limits, traffic lights, and devices.
-You should understand that a “concerned citizen” call can be sufficient to justify an officer to respond and pull behind you to observe your driving.
+You should understand that a concerned citizen call can be sufficient to justify an officer to respond and pull behind you to observe your driving.
 You should also understand that you are not making a complete stop at a stop light or stop sign unless your body falls back in your seat immediately and after you vehicle rolls backwards ever so slightly.
-Also, It is important to treat others on the road with respect when you’ve had a few and are driving home.
-If you don’t give the police a reason to stop you, then you don’t have to worry about what to do following the stop.
+Also, It is important to treat others on the road with respect when you have had a few and are driving home.
+If you do not give the police a reason to stop you, then you do not have to worry about what to do following the stop.

 4. Ensure your vehicle accessories are working properly.
 The smallest traffic violation or vehicle equipment/lighting violation gives law enforcement a legal basis to stop your vehicle.
 Ensuring that all lighting and equipment is in proper working order will greatly decrease your chances of being stopped in the first place.